lumberjack1970/EasyWeightforNX/README.md

 https://notepad-plus-plus.org/
 https://krita.org/

 1. Open any journal for editing.
-Don't worry, they are all in plain english with many comments on the know-how.
+Don't worry, they have many comments on the know-how.
 2. At the beginning, you'll find a section labeled 'Configuration settings'.
 3. These settings allow you to easily change the main features without diving into the code.
 (Only modify the code directly if you really know what you're doing and couldn't find what you need.)